 Evaluation.
-The continual self evaluation and independent assessment of the performance of a program or project and incorporation of the evaluation findings to ensure adequacy of planning and execution according to plans.
+The continual, independent (i.e., outside the advocacy chain of the program/project) evaluation of the performance of a program or project and incorporation of the evaluation findings to ensure adequacy of planning and execution according to plan.

 Final (Document Context).
 Implies the expectation of a finished product.
 All approvals required by Center policies and procedures have been obtained.